 - Noradrenaline and specific serotoninergic antidepressants (NASSAs)

 Each type of antidepressant has its own benefits, side effects and appropriate uses.
-However, it’s a common misconception that antidepressants are only helpful for people who are experiencing chronic chemical imbalances, as opposed to depression or anxiety resulting from a traumatic event.
+However, it’s a common misconception that antidepressants are only helpful for people who are experiencing chronic chemical imbalances, as opposed to major depression or anxiety resulting from a traumatic event.
 Trauma can trigger changes to neurotransmitter levels in the brain, even if you’ve never had a similar issue before.
-Therefore, medications, especially when combined with psychotherapy, can help treat symptoms that were set off by an event, like COVID-19.
+Therefore, medications, especially when combined with psychotherapy, can help with treating depression and depression symptoms that were set off by an event, like COVID-19.

 How long do most antidepressants take to start working?

 Generally, most people achieve maximum relief of depressive symptoms after two to three months of antidepressant use.
-Doctors look for patients to start feeling better about four to six weeks after starting an antidepressant.
+Typically, antidepressants relieve symptoms in about four to six weeks after starting the medication.
 If an individual does not show any improvement after four to six weeks, then further steps are usually taken.
-Those steps may include increasing drug dosage, switching antidepressants or adding alternative treatments like psychotherapy.
+Those steps may include increasing the therapeutic dose, switching antidepressants or adding alternative treatments like psychotherapy.

-What are the side effects are associated with antidepressants?
+What are the side effects are associated with antidepressants and mental health medications?

-Like all medications, antidepressants can have side effects.
+Like all prescription drugs, antidepressants may cause side effects.
 Side effects are unwanted symptoms caused by medical treatment.
-The side effects of antidepressants can range in severity and often, they improve with time.
+The side effects of antidepressants vary and can range in severity.
+Often, side effects improve with time.
 Differences in the way each person’s body metabolizes drugs can impact the severity and duration of the side effects.
-Over half of all people who take antidepressants have side effects.
-Side effects commonly associated with antidepressants include:
+It’s also important to consider drug interactions with any other medications that you may currently be taking.
+Over half of all people taking antidepressants have side effects.
+Side effects commonly associated with antidepressants include an increased risk of:

 - Feeling Agitated or Anxious